Investigating the Gamma-Ray Emission from Explosive Dispersal Outflows with Fermi-LAT: Introduction

 Several key morphological and kinematic features distinguish EDOs from classical bipolar molecular outflows \citep{Zapata_2017}.
-EDOs consist of straight, narrow, CO filament-like ejections with varying orientations and an almost isotropic spatial distribution, with all filaments converging back to a common origin, presumed to be the site of the explosive event.
-The radial velocity of each filament increases linearly with its projected distance from the origin, resembling a Hubble-like flow, and the redshifted and blueshifted filaments frequently overlap in the plane of the sky.
-These outflows are typically associated with regions of high-mass star formation and exhibit substantial kinetic energies in the range of $10^{47-49}$~erg \citep{Zapata_2017}.
-The origin of EDOs is thought to be linked to the dynamical disruption of young, massive, non-hierarchical stellar systems and/or protostellar collisions during the early stages of cluster formation \citep{Bally_orion}.
-Currently, six EDOs associated with massive star-forming regions have been confirmed within our galaxy, namely, Orion BN/KL \citep{Zapata_orion, Bally_orion, Bally2020}, Sh$106-$IR \citep{Bally_SH106}, G$5.89-0.39$ \citep{Zapata_G589}, IRAS $16076-5134$ \citep{Guzm_IRAS5134}, IRAS $12326-6245$ \citep{Zapata_123}, and the one associated with DR21 \citep{Zapata_dr21, Guzman2024ALMA}.
+EDOs consist of straight, narrow, CO filament-like ejections with varying orientations and an almost isotropic spatial distribution, with the filament orientations converging back to a common origin, presumed to be the site of the explosive event.
+The radial velocity of each filament increases linearly with its projected distance from the origin in a Hubble-like flow, and the redshifted and blueshifted filaments frequently overlap in the plane of the sky.
+These outflows are typically associated with regions of high-mass star formation, and the flows have substantial kinetic energies of $10^{47-49}$~erg \citep{Zapata_2017}.

-DR21 is a prominent site of massive star formation within the Cygnus-X giant molecular cloud complex \citep{Schneider2006}.
-Cygnus X is a $\sim7^{\circ} \times 7^{\circ}$ star-forming complex in the Cygnus constellation, centered near Gamma Cygni, the star in the Northern Cross \citep{Reipurth2008}.
-First identified as a diffuse radio source and distinguished from the powerful radio galaxy Cygnus A \citep{Piddington1952}, its emission was attributed to thermal radiation from ionized gas clouds.
-Subsequent surveys confirmed thermal emission as dominant, establishing Cygnus X as the most active star-forming region within 2 kpc of the Sun, hosting $\sim800$ H\,\textsc{ii} regions, Wolf-Rayet and O stars, several OB associations, over 40 massive protostars, and a molecular cloud complex of $\sim3\times10^{6}\,M_{\odot}$ \citep{Wendker1984, Wendker1991, Schneider2006, Schneider2007}.
-Spitzer IRAC and MIPS photometry further revealed a rich young stellar population, including 670 Class I, 7249 Class II, 112 transition disk, and 200 embedded protostars, with 58--67\% of young stellar objects (YSOs) clustered in groups $\geq$10 members, particularly south-west of the DR21 region \citep{Beerer2010}.

-DR21 is located at a distance of $1.50^{+0.08}_{-0.07}$~kpc based on trigonometric parallax measurements \citep{Rygl2012}.
-The DR21 ridge (shown in Figure~\ref{fig:3color_WISE}) is an elongated, filamentary structure that includes two major cores: DR21(OH) in the north and DR21 in the south.
-DR21(OH) is an active, high-mass star-forming region characterized by strong maser emission and compact millimeter sources \citep{Cao2022}.
-Just north of the ridge lies W75N, another massive star-forming region within the Cygnus-X complex.
-Although DR21 and W75N appear close in projection, they are distinct in both spatial position and radial velocity \citep{rygl2010, Rygl2012}, indicating they are physically separate systems.